Katelyn Harrison-Speer, Graduate Student Therapist.

 Developing boundaries that honor your needs and relationships

-We’ll approach these goals collaboratively—at your pace, and with tools and insights tailored to who you are.
+We’ll approach your goals collaboratively—at your pace, and with tools and insights tailored to who you are.
 Therapy isn’t one-size-fits-all, and neither are the changes you’re seeking.

 Clients often describe me as warm, grounded, and thoughtful.
 I bring my full, authentic self to the room so you feel safe to do the same.
 I’m not afraid to gently challenge you—with care—when it serves your healing.
 My trauma-informed lens means that emotional safety, consent, and pacing are always prioritized.
 My goal is to co-create a space that feels both comforting and transformative.